SpaciousCoder78/covers/README.md

 `covers` is 100% free software and is developed using free software tools.

-This project could've been implemented in a much higher level language like Perl or Python but I wanted it to be a challenge and wanted to learn C so I wrote it entirely in C with hours of debugging with help from #c on Libera.chat and not using LLMs for anything in this project.
+This project could've been implemented in a much higher level language like Perl or Python but I wanted it to be a challenge and wanted to learn C so I wrote it entirely in C with hours of debugging with help from #c on Libera.chat

-This project is hereby 100% free as well as LLM-free so no contributions should have any usage of LLMs.

 Further contribution guidelines will be introduced once `covers` is developed further.